tredontho/purescript-book/text/chapter11.md

 runExceptT :: forall e m a.
 ExceptT e m a -> m (Either e a)
 ```

-The `MonadError` class captures those monads which support throwing and catching of errors of some type `e`, and an instance is provided for the `ExceptT e` monad transformer.
-The `throwError` action can be used to indicate failure, just like `Left` in the `Either e` monad.
+The `MonadError` class captures those monads that support throwing and catching errors of some type `e`, and an instance is provided for the `ExceptT e` monad transformer.
+The `throwError` action can indicate failure, like `Left` in the `Either e` monad.
 The `catchError` action allows us to continue after an error is thrown using `throwError`.

 The `runExceptT` handler is used to run a computation of type `ExceptT e m a`.